Food and Beverage Server

 Food and beverage servers' duties vary considerably from one type of establishment to another.
 In fast food outlets, they often work behind counters and use computerized systems to take orders and tabulate bills.
 In coffee shops and cocktail lounges, they provide quick and efficient service for customers seated at tables.
 In formal dining establishments, they carefully observe established rules of service and etiquette, and pace the meal according to customer preference.
 In general, however, food and beverage servers:

 Working conditions for food and beverage servers vary from one type of food and beverage establishment to another.
-Servers may be required to lift items weighing up to 10 kilograms.

 Shift work and split shifts built around normal meal times are common in the food service industry.
 At busy times, food and beverage servers are constantly on their feet and under pressure to serve customers quickly.
 They take their own meal breaks between busy meal serving times.

-Food and beverage servers need to possess:
+Food and beverage servers need:

 Other requirements depend on the environment in which the server works.
 For example, serving in a coffee shop or cocktail lounge requires the ability to remember many orders and move very quickly.